CameronD73/529renew/README.md

 Chrome extension to allow "23 and me" customers to extract their DNA segment match information

 This is now available on the Chrome Store.
+## Status October 2024
+I think it has now been a year since 23 and Me blocked access to the chromosome browser and just about everything else.
+In-common matches were returned some time in 2024, seemingly with far fewer matches being identified than before.

+Without the chromosomem browser, 23 and Me is the least useful site for genealogical search - despite the supposed size of its database of testsers.
+And at this time it looks like it is most likely to go broke.

+The changes around the enforced migration to sqlite were never completed when the chromosome browser was disabled.
+The code could be completed as far as getting some ICW match details, but it all seems rather pointless to put the work in at this stage.

 ## Contents:
 * [Installation Guide](#installation)